-‘Chikan’ crime is a big issue in Japan, there are many women (and occasionally men too) who have suffered from it.
-The crime is often committed in public transportations, it prone to occur especially during morning and evening rush hours in the train.
+‘Chikan’ crime is a big issue in Japan; there are many women (and occasionally men too) who have suffered from it.
+The crime is often committed in public transportations; it is prone to occur, especially during morning and evening rush hours on the train.

-‘Chikan’ is the Japanese term for molestation and molesters who sexually harass women (or men or both) in the public places by touching the victim’s body or showing their private parts against victim’s will or other sexual assaults.
+‘Chikan’ is the Japanese term for molestation and molesters who sexually harass women (or men or both) in public places by touching the victim’s body or showing their private parts against the victim’s will other sexual assaults.

-In Japan, it often happens in the busy trains in rush hour or sometimes in bicycle lots, quiet parks and paths etc. commonly in the evening or at night.
-In this article, I’m going to write about ‘chikan’ in the train.
+In Japan, it often happens in the busy trains in rush hour or sometimes in bicycle lots, quiet parks and paths etc., commonly in the evening or at night.
+In this article, I’m going to write about ‘chikan’ on the train.

-According to Osaka police website, one of the most important things for ‘chikan’ molester to succeed is their positioning in the train.
-They know the best position in the train.
+According to the Osaka police website, one of the most important things for ‘chikan’ molester to succeed is their positioning in the train.
+They know the best position on the train.

 Osaka police suggest on their website that the safest place to avoid ‘chikan’ is standing in front of the passenger seats.
 People can see if the ‘chikan’ molester is attempting to grope.
 So, if you don’t want to be harassed by ‘chikan’ molesters in the busy train, this might be the best spot to stand in.

 What Might ‘Chikan’ Molesters Do to You Then?

 Here is a list of common ‘chikan’ actions:

 1. They might touch your body.

 2. They might grab your hand and pull it and force you to touch their genitals.